Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 ### Exercise 4: Test the application

+In this exercise, we test the deployed AKS application by ensuring it is running properly.
+First, we check the status of the pods to confirm they are running.
+Next, we monitor the service to get the public IP address of the store-front application.
+Once the public IP is available, we open a web browser to this IP address to access and view the Azure Store app in action.
 When the application runs, a Kubernetes service exposes the application's front end to the internet.
 This process can take a few minutes to complete.

 1. Check the status of the deployed pods using the [kubectl get pods][kubectl-get] command.
 Make sure all pods are `Running` before proceeding.